boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/delete-custom-widget.md

 # Deleting the custom widget in designer

- To delete the custom widget click on the Settings icon in the Bold BI Server as shown in the image below:
+ To delete the custom widget in the designer, click on the Settings icon in the Bold BI Server as shown in the image below:

    ![Dashboard Settings](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/dashboard-settings.png#max-width=75%)

- Click on the "Widgets" tab as shown in the image below:
+ Click on the `Widgets` tab as shown in the image below:

   ![Widgets Tab](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/widgets-section.png)